austral/austral/NOTES.md

 digit = "0" | "1" | "2" | "3" | "4" | "5" | "6" | "7" | "8" | "9";
 symbol = "$" | "?" | "'"
 ```

+## Syntax Rationale

+Some thoughts on the spectrum from statement-expression separated languages and expression oriented languages.

+At one end: clean separation of statements and expressions.

+At the other: pure expression-oriented languages, Standard ML and Haskell.